lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
 Then, we can convert the list of models into a single dataframe of the results.
-We do this using dplyr's bind underscore rows function to stack the list dataframes into one.
+We do this using dplyr's bind-underscore-rows function to stack the list dataframes into one.

 ---